 - "Unintended Consequences of Employer Credit Check Bans for Labor Markets" with Kristle Cortes and Murat Tasci.
 Review of Economics and Statistics.
-Accepted.
+Forthcoming.

-- "Aggregate Effects of Minimum Wage Regulation at the Zero Lower Bound", Journal of Monetary Economics, Volume 107, Nov.
-2019.
+- "Aggregate Effects of Minimum Wage Regulation at the Zero Lower Bound", Journal of Monetary Economics, 107, 114-128.